SCHEDULE OF EVENTS

 • Join us for a silly games and celebratory fun!
 Compete with your community members at Game Night for a chance to win free raffle tickets.

 Group games aren’t your thing?
-Feel free to sit back and watch the chaos unfold!
+Feel free to sit back and watch the chaos unfold or play some board games!

 Tickets will be sold Friday evening and all day Saturday.
 Amazing prizes from our sponsors!
-Proceeds will be split between the Red River Gorge Climbers’ Coalition and Friends of Muir Valley.
+Proceeds will be split between the Urban Native Collective, Red River Gorge Climbers’ Coalition, and Muir Valley.
 Must be present to win.

 sunday